PinkBanshi/CTF_Writeups_2025/HackTheBox/README.md

 - -sC : "Performs a script scan using the default set of scripts"  [from man pages](https://linux.die.net/man/1/nmap)
 2. Search online about open ports and found services
 3. Try default or anonymous credentials
+4. If it is a http, try accessing from the web
+ - Use `echo "{target-ip} {hostname}" | sudo tee -a /etc/hosts` if it reroutes to a hostname and cannot load.
+ - Try enumerating the webpage with `Gobuster` or another fuzzer
+ - Check for login pages to exploit from known credentials or sql injection attacks

 ## Basic Tool Reference

 **NMAP**
+- TBD

 **GoBuster**
 - web fuzzer